APSU

 LANGUAGE DICTIONARIES GERMAN PF 3640 FRENCH PC 2640 ITALIAN PC 1640 all in Reference

-VOICE LABS ARE REQUIRED ATTENDANCE.
-BE THERE!!!
+VOICE LABS THREE OF THEM BE THERE!!!

-1) physical warm ups, jog in place, roll head, wiggle fingers-hands-arms-shoulders, twist at waist, massage neck-mouth-jaw 2) hum, later oo 54321 in mid-range
+PRACTICE IDEAS 1) physical warm ups, jog in place, roll head, wiggle fingers-hands-arms-shoulders, twist at waist, massage neck-mouth-jaw

-3) yaw, yaw, yaw, yaw, yaw 54321 mid-range 4) yoh—- 1-8-1 slides or 8-1-8 or wider
+3) yaw, yaw, yaw, yaw, yaw 54321 mid-range

 5) meeyaw or meeyah on each pitch 54321 to low range